sf-wdi-26/modules/w04/d04/m1-active-record-models/readme.md

 But we're about to start using a SQL database, so we gotta configure our Sinatra application so it knows how to do that.

 Let's make a *directory*  called `config` in root.
 And inside that, `touch config/database.yml`.
-YAML is a nice little format that essentially works like a Ruby hash, but is written in plaintext.
-Key-value.
+YAML is a nice little format that essentially works like a Ruby hash, but is written in plaintext key-value.
 Great for configuration, it'll be super easy.

 ```yaml
 development: